thapa-jeevan/Linear-Feature-Engineering/README.md

 ```

-2. To generate the test predictions, using the obtained best model, run the following command.
-It will write a file named `prediction_results.csv` inside `reports/` directory.
+2. The predictions made by our best least squares model are already dumped to `reports/prediction_results.csv` file.
+In order to regenerate the test predictions, using the obtained best model, run the following command.
+It will write the results to the file.

 ```bash
 python main.py --mode test